Chart Color Schemes

 Endeavour Hills - South has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch's analysis indicates Endeavour Hills - South's population is approximately 13,611 as of Aug 2025.
-This represents an increase of 251 people since the 2021 Census, which reported a population of 13,360.
-The change is inferred from ABS estimated resident population of 13,594 in June 2024 and additional 23 validated new addresses since the Census date.
-This results in a density ratio of 2,434 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+As of Nov 2025, Endeavour Hills - South's population is approximately 13,611, marking an increase of 251 people since the 2021 Census.
+The population in 2021 was recorded as 13,360.
+This growth can be attributed to an estimated resident population of 13,594 in June 2024 and an additional 23 validated new addresses since the Census date.
+This results in a population density ratio of 2,434 persons per square kilometer, placing Endeavour Hills - South in the upper quartile compared to other locations assessed by AreaSearch.
 Overseas migration contributed approximately 67.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch's projections for each SA2 area are based on ABS/Geoscience Australia data released in 2024, with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends suggest lower quartile growth, with the area expected to expand by 22 persons to 2041 based on latest population numbers, recording a gain of 0.0% over the 17 years.
+By 2041, Endeavour Hills - South is expected to expand by 22 persons based on the latest annual ERP population numbers, reflecting a total growth of 0.0% over the 17-year period.

 Frequently Asked Questions - Population